GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/01-research.md

 * **chainBoost:** Develop a performance optimization framework for decentralized blockchain-based services, and a scalability solution to allow supporting large number of users at a low overhead.

-* **PrivML:** Look into applying privacy-preserving technologies, in particular MPC, FHE, threshold cryptography, and zero knowledge proofs, to machine learning (covering both federated learning and inference).
+* **PrivML:** Investigate into applying privacy-preserving technologies, in particular MPC, FHE, threshold cryptography, and zero knowledge proofs, to machine learning (covering both federated learning and inference).

 * **InterBC:** Develop a generic framework for interoperability of various types of blockchains; permissionless with permissioned, PoW-based with PoS-based/etc., account-based model with UTXO-based, and many others.
 Also, explore to what extent such an interoperability framework will be helpful in the context of DeFi.